auspham/SeptNotes/W1-lec1.md

 **Method applicability**

-Product development where a software company is developing a small or medium-sized product for sale
+Agile suits for developing a small or medium-sized product for sale

 Custom system development within an organization where there is a clear commitment from the customer to become involved in the development process and where there are not a lot of external rules and regulations that affect the software